With bushfire smoke affecting large areas of Australia, more people than ever are seeking local and up-to-date air quality information.

-But there are important differences in how the data are presented, which means that although the data source is the same, the numbers (and air quality ratings) can’t always be directly compared.
+But there are important differences in how the data are presented, which means that the numbers (and air quality ratings) can’t always be directly compared.

 AirRater presents data that are as up to date as possible, so that we can support people to make the best decisions at that time.

-In most states and territories AirRater updates the PM2.5 information every hour, and the data are a 1-hour average.
+In most states and territories AirRater updates the PM2.5 information every hour, and the data displayed show a 1-hour average.
 In Tasmania, the readings are updated every 10 minutes.

 Some state and territory websites also provide hourly or 10-minute data for specific pollutants including PM2.5, but you might need to click through to another part of the webpage.

-AirRater reports PM2.5 rather than the AQI because the AQI calculation for PM2.5 is based on a 24-hour rolling average, not the hourly (or 10-minute) averages that you see in AirRater.
+AirRater doesn’t report the AQI because the AQI calculation for PM2.5 is based on a 24-hour rolling average, not the hourly (or 10-minute) averages that you see in AirRater.

 In smoky conditions, PM2.5 is by far the most important air pollutant.

-If you are more than 20 km from a monitor, the air quality reading is an estimate from a global atmospheric model (https://atmosphere.copernicus.eu/).
-At the moment this is the best information available but the information will be less up to date and less reliable: for example there are delays before changing conditions can be incorporated into these models.
+If you are more than 20 km from a monitor, the air quality reading is an estimate from a global atmospheric model known as ‘CAMS’ (https://atmosphere.copernicus.eu/).
+This is the best information available, but it is less up to date and less reliable: for example there are delays before changing conditions can be incorporated into these models.

-Look for the location of monitors on the map to see if you are close to a monitor.
-You can do this by going to the map view, tapping the ‘layers’ icon, and selecting ‘monitoring stations’ from the list of map layers.
+You can check if you are near a monitor by going to the map view, tapping the ‘Layers’ icon, and selecting ‘Monitoring stations’ from the list of map layers.

-Air quality information shared through the app might be different from what you are experiencing for a number of reasons, including rapid changes in the amount of air pollution, and rapid changes in the geographic areas affected, or due to technical problems with the data feeds.
-If the air quality seems different from what the app is showing then you should trust your senses!
+Air quality information shared through the app might be different from your local experience for a number of reasons, including rapid changes in the amount of air pollution, and rapid changes in the geographic areas affected, or due to technical problems with the data feeds.
+If the air quality seems different to the app display, then you should trust your senses!